zhangxijing97/INFO7374_AdvTechniques_LLM/README.md

 Zero-shot Learning, One-shot Learning, and Few-shot Learning are types of in-context learning.<br>

 ### In-Context Learning
+- **Definition**: Employs the model's ability to understand and perform tasks based on context provided within the prompt, adapting based on provided examples.
 - **Example**:
-  - **Prompt**: "Solve the problem step-by-step.<br>
-1-start from first left character of the word<br>
-2-if the character is "r" add one to total number of "r"s<br>
-repeat 1 then 2 till the last character of the word<br>
-how many "r"s are in the word "strawberry"?"<br>
+  - **Prompt**: "Solve the problem step-by-step.
+Start from the first left character of the word 'strawberry'.
+If the character is 'r', add one to the total number of 'r's.
+Repeat until the last character of the word.
+How many 'r's are in the word 'strawberry'?"
   - **Response**:
-    1. "Let’s go step-by-step through "strawberry":<br>
-    s: Not "r," so the count is 0.<br>
+    1. "s: Not 'r,' so the count is 0."
-    t: Not "r," so the count is still 0.<br>
+    2. "t: Not 'r,' so the count remains 0."
-    r: This is "r," so add 1.
-Count = 1.<br>
+    3. "r: This is 'r,' add 1.
+Count = 1."
-    a: Not "r," count remains 1.<br>
+    4. "a: Not 'r,' count remains 1."
-    w: Not "r," count remains 1.<br>
+    5. "w: Not 'r,' count remains 1."
-    b: Not "r," count remains 1.<br>
+    6. "b: Not 'r,' count remains 1."
-    e: Not "r," count remains 1.<br>
+    7. "e: Not 'r,' count remains 1."
-    r: This is "r," so add 1.
-Count = 2.<br>
+    8. "r: This is 'r,' add 1.
+Count = 2."
-    r: This is "r," so add 1.
-Count = 3.<br>
+    9. "r: This is 'r,' add 1.
+Count = 3."
-    y: Not "r," count remains 3.<br>
+    10. "y: Not 'r,' count remains 3."
-    So, there are 3 "r"s in the word "strawberry."<br>
+    - **Final Answer**: "There are 3 'r's in the word 'strawberry'."

 ### Chain of Thought Prompting
 - **Definition**: Breaks a task into intermediate steps, enhancing reasoning by solving problems step-by-step.